practical-scientific-computing/practical-scientific-computing.github.io/python/04-flow_control.md

 | `<=`           | Tests Less-than-or-equal      | a&nbsp;<=&nbsp;b     | True if a is not greater than b; else False             |
 {:.table .table-condensed}

-Comparisons are by definition binary operations meaning you need two objects two compare.
+Comparisons are by definition binary operations meaning you need two objects to compare.
 Usually, the objects need to be of the same (or logically similar) types.
 The result of a comparison is a boolean, ie, true or false.
 How this works is pretty straight-forward for numeric objects.